spinnaker/spinnaker.github.io/guides/developer/plugin-creators.md

 # Create The Frontend For Stage Plugins
 ## Setting Up Your Project

-React is the suggested framework to use for plugin frontend code.
+We suggest React as the framework for the plugin frontend code.
 When setting up webpack or rollup, make sure that React is added to the resulting transpiled ouput.
-That way as the plugin developer, you can manage your own dependencies.
+That way, you can manage your own dependencies as the plugin developer.
 The only dependency that is needed from Spinnaker is `@spinnaker/plugins`.

 ## Writing The Frontend
 ```